constructpm/pysyncgateway/docs/quickstart.rst

 Create a User
 -------------

-Now we need a User in the Database to check that our created Documents work OK
+Now we need a :class:`User <pysyncgateway.user.User>` in the database to check that our created documents work OK - we create this from the database instance.
-- we create this from the Database instance.
-At first our User will not be subscribed to any channels:
+At first the user instance will not be subscribed to any channels:

 .. doctest::